R2Northstar/ModdingDocs/docs/source/guides/localisation.rst

 They're all located in ``"Northstar.Client"`` mod: `Northstar localisation files on GitHub <https://github.com/R2Northstar/NorthstarMods/blob/main/Northstar.Client/mod/resource>`_

 .. note ::
-    Don't hesitate to submit a PR if you notice a typo!

     To test your modifications go to `Origin (My games library) -> Titanfall 2 (right click) -> Game Properties -> Advanced Launch Options` and select the language you modified from the dropdown.